 Most businesses have to buy their way into walled gardens by paying for ads.
 That’s a short term tactic.

-In case you’re in for the long term you can also increase your so called organic reach.
+When you’re in it for the long term you can also increase your so called organic reach.
 That’s the people who will see your content because their friends or family have recommended it.

 Ideally people already subscribe to you.
 You can subscribe to websites in many ways by now.
 The most common ways are